 - Getting to the railway Click on the link to find out where we are and what public transport is available.
 Once again we will* operate a heritage bus service throughout the gala between our Cheltenham Race Course Station and Cheltenham Spa Railway Station.
 Car parking is FREE and there is plenty of it at Cheltenham Racecourse.
 Please note that there is extremely limited parking at Winchcombe station.
 At Toddington, look out for direction signs for additional car parking on the Stow side of the station just off the B4077.
 There will be no parking in Toddington station yard

 - Tickets please!
 Click on the link to find out about ticket prices and to by tickets.
-You can buy your ticket on-line now.
+You can buy your ticket on-line now, please note the online ticket line will close on 22 May.
 Tickets will also be available on the day, of course, and reduced-rate tickets will be offered for those who arrive after 3pm.
 Please note that it will not be possible to provide access only to the station yard: access to the site is for ticket holders only

 - Take a Brake on a Freight** A really unique and memorable experience.
 You can ride at the front of the train immediately behind the locomotive or at the end of the train - each offering a quite different perspective.
 Tickets only £10 return for event ticket holders** only.
 Freight train tickets will be available on the day, first come first served from the Gloucestershire Warwickshire Railway Trust (GWRT) stand.

 - Traders and preservation groups: A great way to find out more of what's going on in the wider preservation world while there will be art, crafts, sweets, bric-a-brac, railwayana, models - lots to enjoy.
 If you are a trader, you can take a stand at the event!

 - Where to stay There are plenty of wonderful places to stay in the area and here we've made a few suggestions to help you!